astrohart/MFR/MFR.Messages.Actions/README.md

-This is a template method, the call to which is wrapped in a robust and fault-tolerant override of the [CommonExecute](#M-MFR-ActionBase-CommonExecute 'MFR.ActionBase.CommonExecute') method.
+This a template method, the call to which is wrapped in a robust and fault-tolerant override of the [CommonExecute](#M-MFR-ActionBase-CommonExecute 'MFR.ActionBase.CommonExecute') method.